circt-hls/circt-hls/README.md

 Checkout https://github.com/llvm/circt and go through the instructions.

 ## Build Polygeist
-We'll build Polygeist using our existing MLIR/LLVM/Clang build:
+We'll build Polygeist using our existing MLIR/LLVM/Clang build. **modify these paths to point to where you built the project**.
 ```
 cd Polygeist
 mkdir build